How to boost your immune system with Pilates

 White blood cells are activated when your immune system is weakened.
 There are two types of white blood cells: Phagocytes and lymphocytes.
 Phagocytes move through your body getting rid of foreign organisms (pathogens).
 Lymphocytes get information from the Phagocytes to help it develop the right antibodies to fight the pathogen effectively.
 In this way, they work as a team.

 Various factors can make your immune system weaker and make you more susceptible to disease.
 You may be surprised to learn that many common daily habits can harm your immune system!
 Being sedentary is one of the main habits that can impact your immune system especially as you age.

 Given the current times we are living in, it is important to understand what immunity is and how you can improve it.
 The good news is that there are a few simple things we can do to help improve your immune system.
 These include your diet, sleep and exercise.

-In this blog, Physiotherapist Michael concentrates on explaining how exercise can boost your immune system.
+In this blog, our physiotherapist, Michael Tegerdine, concentrates on explaining how exercise can boost your immune system.